syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 ### Universal Windows Platform (UWP)

-To deploy the cards in `Release` mode, you need to initialize the cards assemblies in App.xaml.cs in UWP project as shown in the below code snippets.
+To deploy the cards in `Release` mode, you need to initialize the cards assemblies in App.xaml.cs in the UWP project as shown in the below code snippets.

 {% highlight C# %}